giantswarm/handbook/content/docs/dev-and-releng/repository/go/_index.md

 ## Step 7 - Create a container repo

-To build containers for the new repository, [set up a Quay.io repository](https://intranet.giantswarm.io/docs/dev-and-releng/container-registry/) for it.
+To build containers for the new repository, [set up registry repositories](https://intranet.giantswarm.io/docs/dev-and-releng/container-registry/) for it.

 ## Step 8 - Final touches